ATTENTION ALL TRAILER BOAT OWNERS…

 Oyster Cove and Tree Passage are in urgent need of dredging.
 The BOA is working with the local council and the government departments responsible to have this resolved as it affects business and boaters using and working in the area.

 Batemans Bay - Bar

 Following consultation with the BOA and local input, the NSW government agreed to have the Batemans Bay bar dredged.

-We have been informed: dredging is to commence in October 2019.
+We have been informed: dredging commenced early 2020.

 All boaters are reminder that under the Protection of the Environment Operations Act 1997 (POEO Act), it’s an offence to pollute any waters, unless permitted under a licence issued by the Environment Protection Authority.
 Maritime officers can issue on-the-spot infringement notices of $7,500 to an individual or $15,000 to a corporation where cases of pollution from vessels are detected.

 To read more click here

 The Google map photo shows the Manning River as being open, the reality is quite different.
 The river entrance is closed.
 While government money is available the bar is still not dredged, nor does it look like dredging is imminent, affecting local business and recreational boating activities.
 The BOA is communicating with those responsible .